FAQ

 What happens if biometric capture fails?

-by Unico: by Unico, if there is a failure in the biometric, in the experience we manage the user can retry and we have high conversion numbers.
+by Unico: with by Unico, if there is a biometric failure, in the experience we manage the user can retry and we have high conversion numbers.

-by Client: in by Client, if there is any error, either in the request or even in generating the result of the Identity Verification or Risk Score, these errors must be handled as exceptions in the API by you.
-For this, we advise that you review the possible scenarios and the error codes in our documentation to map all possible scenarios.
+by Client: with by Client, if there is any error, whether in the request or even when generating the result of the Identity Verification or Risk Score, these errors must be handled as exceptions in the API by you.
+For this, we advise that you check the possible scenarios and the error codes in our documentation to map all possible scenarios.

 Last updated